Child Endangerment Laws, Charges And Statute of Limitations

 The relationship between the child and caregiver is another defense that can be used.
 If you are not a caregiver, then you cannot be charged with child endangerment.
 You also cannot be charged with child endangerment if you were a caregiver in the past and no longer wish to be.

 You can also say that your child was in a safe place.
-This is a defense that many states have in order to prevent mothers from putting their unwanted children in the garbage can.
+This is a defense that many states have in order to prevent mothers from putting their unwanted children in dangerous locations.
 A parent can take the child to a hospital or fire station.
 There are also states that allow you to deliver older children to a safe place.

 The Statute of Limitations for child endangerment can vary greatly.
 This will depend on the type of crime that was committed against the child, the age of the child and the criminal history of the caregiver.
 The Statute of Limitations typically ranges from three to 10 years.